-Dialectical behavioral therapy (DBT) is a form of cognitive behavioral therapy (CBT) used to treat high-risk patients, who will often have multiple diagnoses.
-Originally conceived to treat people suffering from suicidal ideations and borderline personality disorder, DBT has been adapted and proven effective in treating other mental health problems that can lead to self-harm.
+Dialectical behavioral therapy (DBT) is a form of cognitive behavioral therapy (CBT) used to treat high-risk patients who often have multiple diagnoses.
+Conceived initially to treat people suffering from suicidal ideations and borderline personality disorder, DBT has been adapted and proven effective in treating other mental health problems that can lead to self-harm.

-The term “dialectical” means to merge two opposites in therapy—acceptance and change.
-At Dedicato, we practice comprehensive DBT in both individual and group therapy to disrupt negative self-talk and increase better communications in social atmospheres.
+The term “dialectical” means to merge two opposites in therapy—acceptance, and change.
+At Dedicato’s DBT house, we practice comprehensive DBT in individual and group therapy to disrupt negative self-talk and improve communications in social atmospheres.

-With CBT we try to identify and change those negative thinking patterns, with DBT we are going deeper to treat suicidal and other self-destructive behaviors, such as substance abuse or “self-medicating.”
-Both CBT and DBT are focused on helping patients build coping skills and change unhealthy behaviors, as well as build healthy relationships that foster a sense of community, purpose, and self-worth.
+With CBT, we try to identify and change those negative thinking patterns.
+With DBT, we are going deeper to treat suicidal and other self-destructive behaviors, such as substance abuse or “self-medicating.”
+Both CBT and DBT are focused on helping patients build coping skills, change unhealthy behaviors, and build healthy relationships that foster a sense of community, purpose, and self-worth.